luna-negra/luna-negra.github.io/_posts/docker/advanced protocols/2024-08-09-How-to-Create-Account-on-a-Private-Docker-Registry.md

 {% highlight ruby %}
 #  * I will use nginx to connect to registry with registry's 443 port.
 #  * To use 'myregisry' at 'proxy_pass', attach option '--link' will be used when I run the container.
+#  * If the size of image is too large, your registry will show the error log 413,
+#    which means request entity is too large.
+To solve this issue, please add 'client_max_body_size 1g;'.
 {% endhighlight %}

 ![img.png](../../../assets/imgs/docker/advanced%20protocols/how_to_create_account_on_a_private_docker_registry/img9.png)